Benefits of Nonfiction

 There are so many takeaways from this story.
 First, if my niece hadn’t been reading in the first place, she wouldn’t have encountered a new word.
 Secondly, she stopped to ask what it meant.
 Students need to be aware of new words, and they need to stop and look at new words and their meanings that pop up inside of texts they read.
-Nonfiction articles are excellent for this because they are short and often the words that show up in these types of texts are words students might see again and again.
-Lastly, is the scary thought of how dependent we are on technology.
-At the time my niece was 7, and she hadn’t seen or heard of a dictionary.
+Nonfiction articles are excellent for this because they are short, and often the words that show up in these types of texts are words students might see again and again.
+Lastly, there is the scary thought of how dependent we are on technology.
+At the time, my niece was 7, and she hadn’t seen or heard of a dictionary.
 That may be because she was too young, but could it be because technology is slowly phasing it out?
 It’s not a bad thing to search the Internet for a word or concept; we want students to use their resources.
-But-thinking of a world with no books makes me shudder.
-Either way, words live inside of texts and should be explored authentically and organically.
-Tons of research shows that when students acquire words authentically rather than from lists, there is more likelihood of them being able to remember the word and use it later since they saw it and learned it in context.
+But thinking of a world with no books makes me shudder.
+Either way, words live inside texts and should be explored authentically and organically.
+Tons of research show that when students acquire words authentically rather than from lists, there is a greater likelihood of them being able to remember the word and use it later since they saw it and learned it in context.

 One hands-on activity I do is a “Word Window” foldable for recording words during reading.
 Just take a sheet of notebook paper and fold it so there are 4 squares – no cutting or pasting needed.
 The students read the article and find four words they don’t know.
 I don’t give them the words.
 They write one word in each square and then look up the definitions in the dictionary.
 I encourage them to translate the definition into their own words and then go back to the article to see if what they wrote makes sense.
 Now they have a clearer understanding of the word, as if they have looked through a window, symbolically speaking.
 All of my Hot Topics Info Text Lessons come with “Word Work,” a sheet with pre-selected words from the article.

-BENEFIT OF USING INFO TEXTS IN CLASS #2: INFORMING STUDENTS AND GETTING THEIR ATTENTION WITH RELEVANT MATERIAL
+BENEFIT #2: INFORMING STUDENTS AND GETTING THEIR ATTENTION WITH RELEVANT MATERIAL

-BENEFIT OF USING INFO TEXTS IN CLASS #3: SPARKING CRITICAL THINKING
+BENEFIT #3: SPARKING CRITICAL THINKING & INVITING STUDENT VOICE

-The faculty at the University of Tennessee at Chattanooga define critical thinking as “a set of information and beliefs, generating and processing skills, and the habit of using those skills to guide behavior.”
-When students are reading, I want them demonstrating those behaviors.
-How do we get students do that?
-One way is to have them engage with a text multiple times, and I like to do that by having them read once while thinking like a reader, and then again, by having them think like writer.
-This allow students to see the text from multiple angles – angles with which they would be required to engage at some point or another.
+The faculty at the University of Tennessee at Chattanooga defines critical thinking as “a set of information and beliefs, generating and processing skills, and the habit of using those skills to guide behavior.”
+When students are reading, I want them to demonstrate those behaviors.
+How do we get students to do that?
+One way is to have them engage with a text multiple times, and I like to do that by having them read once while thinking like a reader, and then again, by having them think like a writer.
+This allows students to see the text from multiple angles – angles with which they would be required to engage at some point or another.
+It's also the perfect exercise for AP Language students studying rhetorical analysis.

 Beyond the sets of premade questions, students can explore deeper layers by asking their own questions.
 These aren’t just any questions; they are questions that go beyond the surface – beyond the black and white – questions that raise more questions.

-A couple of question stems to get students started might be:
+A couple of question stems that might get students started might be:

 • Why did the author say…